yukeshwarp/promptQuest/README.md

 ### Prerequisites

 - Python 3.8+
+- Azure subscription with:
+  - Cosmos DB (see [Cloud Resource Requirements](#cloud-resource-requirements) for API type)
-- Azure subscription with access to Cosmos DB and Azure OpenAI
+  - Azure OpenAI with deployed models (see below)
 - `.env` file with required credentials (see below)

 ### 1. Clone the Repository